arzwa/MultilocusIsland/docs/draft-hapdip2.md

 The lines show predictions from the multilocus diffusion theory, whereas the dots show results from individual-based simulations (taking a sample every fifth generation during 20000 generations after discarding the first 5000 generations).
-The migration rates in the haploid an diploid stage are $m_1$ and
+The migration rates in the haploid and diploid stage are $m_1$ and
 $m_2$ respectively.
 ](/home/arthur_z/vimwiki/build/img/2023-06-30/dipmigk2.svg){#fig:dipmig}